 As a trusted partner in Sub-Saharan Africa we help societies achieve effective and sustainable change in education and society.
-Working closely with policy makers, institutions and partners, we combine our local knowledge and global expertise to deliver value for money development solutions.
+Working closely with policy makers, institutions and partners, we combine local knowledge and global expertise to deliver value for money development solutions.

 Education and schools

-We work in partnership with key institutions to help improve the service that schools provide to children and young people.
+We work in partnership with key institutions to improve the service that schools provide to children and young people.
 We recognise the role of strong school leadership and professional development for teachers in driving sustainable and effective change.
-By promoting quality education, sharing international best practice, and facilitating dialogue between policy makers, practitioners and education leaders, we influence whole-system reform to help improve learning outcomes.
+By promoting quality education, sharing international best practice, and facilitating dialogue between policy makers, practitioners and education leaders, we influence whole-system reform to improve learning outcomes.

 Through the Quality Education Strategic Support Programme, we partner with the Government of Ethiopia to improve the quality, access and equity of education.
 We also work to increase the efficiency of resources allocated to the sector.